CHeggan/Few-Shot-Classification-for-Audio-Evaluation/README.md

 # Few-Shot Classification for Acoustic Signals Codebase
 A brand new evaluation suite for a variety of few-shot acoustic classification tasks.

-This is an active codebase in that we will be using and updating it alongside our primary research work behind he scenes.
-Each release of a new work will likely see an update or new branch of this evaluation suite.